Do You Have To Report A Minor Car Accident?

 In most cases, you are required to report any car accident to the police if there is property damage or injury involved.
 Failing to report a car accident, even a minor one, can have severe consequences.
 Reporting a car accident may seem like a hassle, but it can have several benefits, including protecting you in case of legal issues, maintaining your insurance coverage, and making the roads safer for everyone.

-Read More: Can You Go Into A Coma From A Car Accident?
+Read More: Can You Tear Your Rotator Cuff In A Car Accident?

 Frequently Asked Questions